rockyhaque/learn-git/README.md

    _Overview:_ Use rebase for a clean, linear history and learn when to rebase vs. merge.

 - **🔹 [Chapter 8: Reset](./chapters/chapter-8/README.md)**
    _Overview:_ Learn to undo changes and clean up your repository using git reset.
-Understand --soft, --mixed, and --hard options and use them safely.
+Understand --soft, --hard options and use them safely.

 - **🔹 [Chapter 9: Remote](./chapters/chapter-9/README.md)**
    _Overview:_ Learn how to manage remotes in Git, fetch data, and merge changes from remote repositories.
 Understand fast-forward merges and how to view remote commit history with git log.